ThePaavero/percentify/README.md

 var P = new Percentifier(true);
 ```

-Just in emergency cases -- don't rely on JS to make your site responsive.
+Just in emergency cases -- don't rely on JS to make your site responsive, plus the calculations are only meant to help you with doing the boring calculating from pixels to percentages.

 ###Custom Selectors (jQuery style)###
 ```javascript